ayki1/frogger_game/README.md

 # frogger_game

 //This is a Frogger game.
-It is written in the Rust programming language. pls select master_frog branch
+It is written in the Rust programming language. pls select main branch